axel669/lib.zephyr/docsite/docs/data-table.md

 # DataTable
 The DataTable is a more advanced way to show data on screen.
-Underneath is a [Table](#/table) component, but with additional functionality for pagination, sorting, and fitering.

-> If pagination is not needed, the DataTable may not be necessary as it will
-> only be shortcutting data formatting at that point.
+It uses a windstorm table under the hood, and has a similar interface to the [Table](#/table).
+Instead of trying to make pagination and deal with weird heights of things, the DataTable opts to provide a virtual scrolling area to render content in an efficient way.

+> This version doesn't have sorting and filtering, but those are being planned
+> for a future release.
+Attempting to make the interfacing with those features
+> much more streamlined than before.

 ## Props

+### cols _string_
+Sets the column sizes for the table.
+Uses grid-template-columns.

 ### color _string_
 Sets `$color`

-### data _Array_
-The data to display.
-Each item in the array can be in either the same format as the Table, or any kind of object if column format functions are used.

-### page _Number_
-The current page of data being viewed.
-Can be bound, or set to control which page is displayed

-### pageSize _Number_
-The number of items to show on each page.
-Default is 10.

-### rowHeight _string_
+### rowSize _number_
 The height of each row.
-The component uses this to make empty rows the same height as rows with data so that the pagination doesnt randomly resize the visual area of the table.
+Each row is rendered at the specified height so that the virtual scrolling can look good.

+### headerSize _number_
+The height of the header.
+Defaults to `rowSize`.

+### gap / colGap / rowGap
+Sets the gap between cells in each direction, with `gap` setting both at the same time.

+### fillHeader _bool_
+If true, the header will be filled with color.

-## Slots
+## Snippets

-### header
+### header()
 A fragment that should contain the header cells for the table header.
 A standard `th` can be used, but the `TH` element from zephyr has additional configuration to handle more complex header-related actions.

-### row
+### row(rowData)
 A fragment that should use regular `td` elements to define how a row should be layed out.
 The fragment will need `let:row` to access each row's data for displaying it.

-# TH
-The TH component has no use outside fo the DataTable, but is used to support the filter and sorting functionality for that component.

-## Props

-### sort _function_
-The sorting function to use for the column defined.
-Should return values that match the expected values for `Array.sort`.

-### filter _function_
-The function to use for filtering based on the column.
-The function is given 2 arguments: a row of data and the text from the filter input field.
-The function should return `true` if the item should be shown.
-A filter function on a specific column does not need to only look at the specified column, but not doing could cause confusion for users without proper context.